agaif/Triangulations-like-OP2/README.md

 ```
 yields the permutation `nu` with `nu.seq[0]`, `nu.seq[1]`, and `nu.seq[2]` equal to $1$, $0$, and $2$, respectively.

+The third constructor produces the permutation with the given vector `seq`.

+#### Methods of the class Permutation

 ### Library myiofunctions.cpp / myiofunctions.hpp